opencontainers/distribution-spec/spec.md

 `/v2/<name>/manifests/<digest>`

 `<name>` is the namespace of the repository, and `<digest>` is the digest of the manifest to be deleted.
 Upon success, the registry
 MUST respond with a `202 Accepted` code.
-If the repository does not exist, the response MUST bear the code `404 Not Found`.
+If the repository does not exist, the response MUST return `404 Not Found`.

 ##### Deleting Blobs
 To delete a blob, perform a `DELETE` request to a path in the following format: